libvips/libvips/cplusplus/README.md

 ### Introduction

-This API is a thin layer over the libvips GObject API.  it adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.
+The libvips C++ API is a thin layer over the libvips GObject API.
+It adds automatic reference counting, exceptions, operator overloads, and automatic constant expansion.

 You can drop down to the C API at any point, so all the C API docs also work for C++.